 San Diego has had more rain this year than usual.
 And with the fluctuating sunny-then-rainy days come swings in temperature, pressure or humidity that can affect the way we physically feel.

-“The most commonly reported result of changes in barometric pressure on our health is associated with headaches and migraines,” says Dr. Joseph Aquilina, a family medicine doctor and chief medical officer of SharpCare Medical Group.
+“The most commonly reported result of changes in barometric pressure on our health is associated with headaches and migraines,” says Dr. Joseph Aquilina, chief medical officer of SharpCare Medical Group.
 “The likelihood of a headache is also increased if there is already any congestion or blockage in the sinuses.”

 While much that is written about barometric pressure focuses on the changes we experience when traveling to high altitudes, the effects of weather-inspired changes in atmospheric pressure can be experienced without even leaving home.